nwikamulia/ai-day-jakarta-2026/README.md

 - **CONFLUENT_CLUSTER_ID:** Your Confluent Cloud Kafka cluster ID, for example: lkc-mvz5x8w.
 You can find the Kafka cluster ID in the Clusters page.
 - **cluster_api_key:** The Kafka cluster API key that you created in the previous step.
 - **cluster_api_secret:** The Kafka cluster API secret that you created in the previous step.

+Click the Send button to create the connector.
+Then, repeat the same step for the "Create Connector Transactions" and the "Create Connector Customer" files.

 If you prefer to provision the connectors programmatically, POST each payload below.